gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 It doesn’t matter if I render `<Greeting name="Dan" />` and later `<Greeting name="Yuzhi" />`, or if I just render `<Greeting name="Yuzhi" />`.
 In the end, we will see “Hello, Yuzhi” in both cases.

 People say: “It’s all about the journey, not the destination”.
-With React, it’s the opposite. **It’s all about the destination, not the journey.** That’s the difference between `$.addClass` and `$.removeClass` calls in jQuery code (our “journey”) and specifying what the CSS class *should be* in React code (our “desination”).
+With React, it’s the opposite. **It’s all about the destination, not the journey.** That’s the difference between `$.addClass` and `$.removeClass` calls in jQuery code (our “journey”) and specifying what the CSS class *should be* in React code (our “destination”).

 **React synchronizes the DOM according to our current props and state.** There is no distinction between a “mount” or an “update” when rendering.